scribd/Lucid/Documentation/CoreManager.md

 - `once` receives one unique result.
 It is usually used for operations which don't require to be reactive to changes.
 - `continuous` receives one result per data change.
 It is usually used for refreshing views in a reactive manner.

+When using a continuous publisher, it is important to make sure there isn't a possibility of retain cycle between the receive blocks and the cancellables store.
+Unlike for a once publisher, `CoreManager` retains continuous publishers until they aren't in used anymore.
+If a retain cycle keeps the publisher alive, `CoreManager` will keep track of it forever, which might become expensive over time.

 ## Set Entity